 “We’re not managers, we’re owners.
 We have a vested interest in this place and want to see it succeed.
 We want it to be different, a place that I would like to come to,” says Marian.

-Consequently, if RV Park Reviews is any indication, The Parkway is the best reason to exit I-5 in Orland (exit 619).
+Consequently, if RV LIFE Campgrounds is any indication, The Parkway is the best reason to exit I-5 in Orland (exit 619).
 “We rely a lot on instinct and feeling.
 That’s why we bought the park.
 It was instinctive, it was energy, it was feeling” says Marian.